Buy-to-Let Jargon Buster

 Buy-to-let

-A buy-to-let mortgage is a mortgage specifically used to secure a property which is intended to be let out to tenants.
+A Buy-to-Let mortgage is a mortgage specifically used to secure a property which is intended to be let out to tenants.

 Broker

 This is an individual who acts as an intermediary between the client and mortgage lender.
-A broker’s role is to help the client to identify lenders which offer suitable products to fit their circumstances.
+A broker’s role is to help the client to identify lenders that offer suitable products to fit their circumstances.

 Conveyancing